-We've compared the specifications for the Galaxy Note 10 against the Note 10+ to help you work out which one you should buy.
+We've compared the Galaxy Note 10 against the Note 10+ and the Note 10 Lite to help you work out which one you should buy.

 - Bluetooth S Pen